erictung1999/cf-logs-downloader/README.md

 Usually command line arguments will take the highest priority among the others.
 However, depends on the settings, some of them might have different order of precedence:
 1. **For Cloudflare Zone ID and Cloudflare Access Token:** command line arguments - environment variable - configuration file
 2. **For sample rate, logpull interval and niceness:** command line arguments - configuration file - default value
-3. **For bot management and debug option**: the option will be turned on when the user specifies it either as command line arguments or inside the configuration file.
+3. **For debug option**: the option will be turned on when the user specifies it either as command line arguments or inside the configuration file.
 4. **For log path and log file name prefix**: specifying this option as command line arguments will override everything specified under `log_dest` inside the configuration file.
 5.  **For no organize and no gzip**: specifying this option as command line arguments will override `no_gzip` and `no_organize` option in each item under `log_dest` inside the configuration file.